JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-07-03-adaptiveicon.md

        android:roundIcon="@mipmap/ic_launcher_round">
 ```

-Make sure to provide both icons for backwards compatibility.
-Otherwise some phones might place your square item in a round bounding box in order to make it fit with the system.
+> Note: `ic_launcher_round.xml` got introduced with the launch of the Google Pixel (Android N) and has since been replaced with the more powerful adaptive icon. <br /> However you can still provide a rounded icon to avoid that Android N devices show your square item in a round bounding box:
 ![Boxed icon when no round variant is provided]({{ site.url }}{{ site.baseurl }}/img/blog/adaptiveicon/boxed_icon.png){: .align-center}

-> Note: `ic_launcher_round.xml` got introduced with the launch of the Google Pixel (Android N) and has since been replaced with the more powerful adaptive icon.

 ## End result
 Bringing it all together, we now have an icon that not only adapts to any device launcher, but also has a nice subtle color effect on the Hue letters while moving.